How do I...?

 3. Click on "Settings" under the gear icon at the top right of the page

 5. Type "Butte" in the library links box

-6. Check the box that now appears next to Butte College
+6. Check the boxes that now appear next to Butte College

 7. Click "Save."